Linda Crampton is a writer who is interested in frugal living and reducing clutter. Both of these activities are important in her own life.

 Saving to buy a car is a major undertaking, but success is perfectly possible with a bit of planning and effort.
-Three strategies can be used to build up a car fund: saving regularly and as soon as you receive your paycheck, spending less and putting the savings in the car fund, and finding ways to earn extra money.
+Three strategies can be used to build up a car fund: saving regularly and as soon as you receive your paycheck, spending less and putting the savings in the fund, and finding ways to earn extra money.
 In this article, I share forty tips that will help you save for a vehicle or another major purchase.

-Before you start your savings plan, you should decide on the type of car to purchase.
-To help you make a choice, think about the price and features of the cars that interest you and consider whether you are aiming for a new car or a used one.
+Before you start your savings plan, you should decide on the type of car that you want to purchase.
+To help you make a choice, think about the price and features of the vehicles that interest you and consider whether you are aiming for a new car or a used one.
 You also need to think about the potential costs involved after you've bought a car.
-For example, how much will the car insurance cost?
-How much gas does the car use?
-Does the car have a reputation for reliability and low repair costs?
+For example, how much will the insurance cost?
+How much gas is the car likely to use?
+Does the vehicle have a reputation for reliability and low repair costs?
 Maintenance and repair costs for a used car are especially important to consider.

 Another consideration is how you will pay for the car.
 Will you pay cash or are you going to make a down payment followed by monthly installments?
 How large will the payments be and how long will they need to be made?
 Once you have a car and a purchase method in mind, you can decide how much you'lł need to save each month or in each pay period in order to buy the vehicle.

 2. Your bank may offer the option to automatically transfer money from your checking account to your savings account at regular intervals.
 If this option isn’t available, transfer money into your car account and your emergency fund as soon as you deposit your paycheck in the bank.

 3. Try to set up separate savings accounts for your car fund and your emergency fund.
-If you have only one savings account, set up a table with pen and paper, a worksheet in a spreadsheet program or a file in budgeting software to separate your savings into different “virtual” accounts.
+If you have only one savings account, set up a table with pen and paper, a worksheet in a spreadsheet program, or a file in budgeting software to separate your savings into different “virtual” accounts.

 4. At the end of every day, empty all the change except for a dollar (or other predetermined amount) out of your wallet.

 5. Buy coin collectors at a dollar store and fill them with coins from your wallet.
-As soon as the coin collectors are full deposit the money in your car account.
+As soon as the coin collectors are full, deposit the money in your car account.

 6. Never think that it’s not worth saving a few pennies!
 Pennies saved regularly will add up to make dollars.